Ruling out light axions: the writing is on the wall: Axion field evolution

 where the upper integration limit requires inverting Eq.\eqref{Eq:biasNarrow}.

-By definition, $P(|b|<1)=1$ hence the probability rises up at high values of $b$.
-Also by definition $P(|b|<0)=0$ hence the behaviour at low $b$ is fixed.
+By definition, $P(|b|<1)=1$ hence the probability rises at high values of $b$.
+Also by definition $P(|b|<0)=0$.
 The behaviour in between interpolates between these two extremes.
-Increasing $H_\text{infl}$ increases the width of the Gaussian distribution (\ref{Eq:Ch1-SolGauss}) and yields smaller values of the bias $b$.
-This can easily be understood as the bias comes from counting the positions of the central value $\Bar{\theta}$ which give a low enough bias, weighted with the distribution (\ref{Eq:Ch1-StaticSol}).
-The narrower the Gaussian, the more central values will make it fall purely into one or the other vacuum.
+Increasing $H_\text{infl}$ increases the width of the Gaussian distribution (\ref{Eq:Ch1-SolGauss}) and yields smaller values of the bias.
+This is easily understood since the bias comes from counting the positions of the central value $\Bar{\theta}$, weighted with the distribution (\ref{Eq:Ch1-StaticSol}).
+The narrower the Gaussian, the more likely it is to fall into just one or the other vacuum.

 The width increases with time hence after a sufficient number of e-folds of inflation the distribution spreads to cover multiple vacuum states.
-However, because the step-size of the random walk is set by $H_i$ while the field range is set by $\fpq$, the required number of e-folds is enormous, $\propto (\fpq/H_\text{infl})^2\gg 1$.
-The causally connected regions of the universe are inflated to much larger scales than the observable universe today and no domain wall problem ever arises.
+However, since the step-size of the random walk is set by $H_\text{infl}$ while the field range is set by $\fpq$, the required number of e-folds is enormous, $\propto (\fpq/H_\text{infl})^2\gg 1$.
+The causally connected regions of the universe are inflated to much larger scales than the observable universe today and no domain wall problem arises.
 The situation is thus equivalent to pre-inflationary PQ breaking.